-GREAT QUESTION!
-I, (David Sgro), started karate in 1974 because, plain and simply, I was being bullied at school, a lot!
-My Uncle suggested I take karate, so I joined at 13 years old!
+I started karate in 1974 because I was being bullied at school.
+My Uncle suggested I take karate, so I did!
 Soon the bullying stopped.
 Why?
 Because my self-esteem grew.
 Let me use a table as an example of what I mean:

 When someone is sick they go to the Doctor.
 The table top (Self-Esteem) can only hold up what the legs can support.
 The 4 legs are the Doctor, DR CC.
 Self: Discipline, Respect, Confidence and Control.
 The 4 legs have to be equal length and strength.
 When the table (self-esteem) is asked to hold more weigh than it can, it starts to wobble, and additional weight causes stress and breaks the weak leg.
 Let me give you some examples.

 Discipline: People are not born with self discipline; so they need to learn it, but they don’t know how.
 Goal setting is a perfect way to do this and so SGRO Karate uses "Rank Achievement" (Earning their belt) as a primary motivator to develop self-discipline.
 A student who has TOO LITTLE discipline lacks self-discipline, and will never finish what they start.
 The load (the table top) of (i.e. studying, work, pressure of grades) becomes too heavy, the discipline breaks, and the table crumbles.
 With TOO MUCH self-discipline, they might develop a risk aversion, and become overly cautious, or become a perfectionist.
 They may focus on details, at the expense of seeing the bigger picture.
 Hebrews 12:11 For the moment all discipline seems painful rather than pleasant, but later it yields the peaceful fruit of righteousness to those who have been trained by it.